unrulypeach/shopping-cart/README.md

 # Cassette Shopping Site

 <a href="https://unrulypeach.github.io/shopping-cart/"> View Demo </a>
-An e-commerce site where you can shop for cassettes!

 ## Description

-A project which uses React Router for a multipage SPA.
+An e-commerce site where you can shop for cassettes.
+An app which uses React Router for a multipage SPA.
 The app also maintains the state of the shopping cart throughout the shopping experience.

 ## Getting Started